Poverty Targeting with Imperfect Information: Introduction

-Following \citeA{bourguignon1990poverty,bourguignon1997discontinuous}, I first characterize the optimal allocation of an antipoverty budget under complete information, where a benevolent planner implements an unconditional cash transfer program to assist the poorest individuals while adhering to a budget constraint.
-In practice, however, policymakers must rely on noisy income estimates from geographic targeting or PMT rather than true income data.
-This uncertainty transforms the allocation problem into a statistical decision problem: The planner must determine how to distribute transfers to maximize aid to the neediest while ensuring subsidies assistance (no taxation) and adherence to a budget constraint.
+I consider a policymaker who implements an unconditional cash transfer program to assist poor households, subject to a fixed budget and a no-taxation constraint.
+Under full information, following \citeA{bourguignon1990poverty,bourguignon1997discontinuous}, the policymaker observes household incomes and chooses transfers to reduce poverty as much as possible while respecting those constraints.
+In practice, however, true income is unobserved, and policymakers must instead rely on noisy income estimates.
+This uncertainty turns the allocation problem into a statistical decision problem: how should transfers be allocated on the basis of noisy signals so as to direct assistance toward the neediest households while remaining feasible?

-Given this setup and under the assumption of normality of the estimates, I show that the transfer assignment problem is equivalent to estimating the mean of a normally distributed variable with constraints on both the estimates (actions) and the mean (parameters).
-In particular, the parameter space is constrained by households' incomes being nonnegative, while the planner’s decision is restricted by the no-taxation condition (transfers must be nonnegative) and the budget constraint (total transfers cannot exceed the available budget).

-The equivalence between transfer assignment and constrained estimation allows the use of Stein’s lemma to establish that the plug-in rule is inadmissible.
-This rule, which is commonly used by policymakers, assigns transfers based directly on observed estimates while respecting the budget constraint.
-Specifically, I show that a James--Stein-type estimator achieves uniformly lower risk than the plug-in rule across the entire parameter space.
-While shrinkage estimators have traditionally been studied in the context of statistical estimation risk, I show that their benefits extend directly to policy decisions on transfer allocations.
-To my knowledge, this work is the first to make this connection.
-Overall, the dominance results suggest that {\it costless} improvements to the plug-in rule, such as introducing shrinkage, can enhance targeting accuracy without requiring additional data or complicating implementation.

-To propose a more structured and flexible approach to shrinkage than the linear shrinkage of the James--Stein-type estimator, I present a nonparametric empirical Bayes (EB) method for poverty targeting.
-I begin by characterizing the oracle decision rule that minimizes Bayes risk, assuming the policymaker knows the true distribution of the parameters, namely the conditional expectation of income for each household.
-This yields a nonsmooth transfer rule: The optimal allocation depends on a thresholded version of the posterior mean, adjusted by a Lagrange multiplier that reflects the shadow price of budgetary resources.
-This transfer schedule minimizes the Bayes risk over all Borel measurable decision rules subject to the budget constraint, which means it weakly outperforms alternative methods restricted to narrower function classes \cite{JiangZhang2009}.